At the moment, ABA Senegal offers services in our therapy space in Ouakam, Dakar. Limited home and school services are also available.

 Parent support and open communication will continue to be very highly valued!
 We consider parents a part of our team and will be open to their input.

-The Directors will place a high emphasis on staff training (not to mention headhunting for future BCBAs!).
+The Director will place a high emphasis on staff training (not to mention headhunting for future BCBAs!).

 During this time, our services will be subject to further supervision and consultation from the U.S.